 On March 15, 2018, the United States Court of Appeals for the Seventh Circuit issued its opinion in Hyland v.
 Liberty Mutual Fire Insurance Company, Case No. 17-2712.
-In Hyland, the dispute involved the amount an insurance carrier was responsible to pay where the insurer denied coverage without seeking a declaratory judgment action with respect to its coverage obligations.
+In Hyland, the dispute involved insurer liability -- the amount an insurance carrier was responsible to pay where the insurer denied coverage without seeking a declaratory judgment action with respect to its coverage obligations.

 Monteil Hyland was a passenger in a car owned by Kimberly Perkins and driven by Miquasha Smith, who was not lawfully behind the wheel of the vehicle when she crashed into two parked vehicles, seriously injuring Hyland.
 Smith was convicted of reckless driving, and neither Smith nor her parents had auto insurance.
 The owner, Perkins, had a policy of insurance with Liberty Mutual, with policy limits of $25,000.
 The policy provided that it covered Perkins’ family, including her daughter Michiah Risby, plus anyone else driving the car with the family’s permission.
 Risby claimed she never gave permission to Smith to drive the car.
 The police reported that Smith told many incompatible stories about the events.